Safety First! Tips to Reduce Fire Risk on the Roof

 - Use care when removing release liners and discharge static from your body before handling solvent based adhesives and primers.

-- Verify with the building owner that all electrical lines, spray equipment, and the building have been properly grounded.
+- Verify with the building owner that all electrical lines and the building have been properly grounded.

 - Use care when moving equipment and materials on the roof.
 Try not to drag insulation boards, membrane, electrical cords, even your feet across insulation board facers.